vishaalkhanna/Data-Structures-CSA-0316-/README.md

 13. Repeated twice in array
 14. Print odd and even in given array
 15. Sum of row and column in matrix
+16. Given array elements display 5th iterated element

 Day 2 - Recursion and Search
-1. Find Fibbonacci series upto n numbers
+1. Find Fibbonacci series upto n numbers and it's sum
 2. Find the Factorial of a given number
 3. Find the nth Fibbonacci number using recursion
 4. Find the Factorial of a given number using recursion